Archives pushes back on Trump claims that other presidents mishandled records

 At one point Trump even claimed, without evidence, that records from President George H.W.
 Bush’s administration were stored in a Chinese restaurant and a bowling alley “with no security and a broken front door.”

-At another point during the rallies Trump also accused former President Clinton of losing nuclear codes and said that he kept classified recordings in his sock.
+At another point during the rallies, Trump also accused former President Clinton of losing nuclear codes and keeping classified recordings in his sock.
 While Clinton did store some tapes in his sock drawer while serving as president, he did not leave office with the recordings in tow.

-The statement from Archives is the second in less than a month to address how it handles records as Trump makes a number of false claims about other presidents’ record handling amid legal trouble of his own.
+The statement from the Archives is the second in less than a month to address how it handles records as Trump makes a number of false claims about other presidents’ handling of records amid legal trouble of his own.

-The Archives noted that other presidents have not taken records, but rather coordinated with the agency to have relevant materials transported to their presidential library.
+The Archives noted that other presidents have not taken records but rather coordinated with the agency to have relevant materials transported to their presidential libraries.

 “The National Archives and Records Administration (NARA), in accordance with the Presidential Records Act, assumed physical and legal custody of the Presidential records from the administrations of Barack Obama, George W. Bush, Bill Clinton, George H.W.
 Bush, and Ronald Reagan, when those Presidents left office,” the agency said Tuesday.

-“NARA securely moved these records to temporary facilities that NARA leased from the General Services Administration (GSA), near the locations of the future Presidential Libraries that former Presidents built for NARA.”
+“NARA securely moved these records to temporary facilities that NARA leased from the General Services Administration (GSA), near the locations of the future Presidential Libraries that former Presidents built for NARA,” it added.

-Archives in September similarly explained the process for transporting Obama’s records following accusations from Trump his records were mishandled.
+The Archives in September similarly explained the process for transporting Obama’s records following accusations from Trump that they were mishandled.